 Importance of Insulation Removal

-Insulation removal is a good idea when making significant changes to your home or installing new insulation.
-Crawl space insulation should be removed to finish a basement or if inner home workings like piping and electrical systems have sustained damage.
+Insulation removal & Replacement is a good idea when making significant changes to your home or installing new insulation.
+Insulation in the crawl space should be removed to finish a basement or if inner home workings like piping and electrical systems have sustained damage.

 Which Part to Remove First?